anthonytompkins/FNS/README.md

             apt install git

+        6. Execute the following command to change file permissions of /opt/ directory

+            chmod -R 777 /opt/

-        6. Use the exit command to switch to a non-root account
+        7. Use the exit command to switch to a non-root account

-        7. Execute the following command to change the current working directory
+        8. Execute the following command to change the current working directory

             cd /opt/

-        8. Execute the following command to clone the NOTAM Manager Load tool repository
+        9. Execute the following command to clone the NOTAM Manager Load tool repository

             git clone https://github.com/anthonytompkins/FNS.git